lsst-dm/dm_dev_guide/build-ci/third_party.rst

 ================

-Creating a new third-party package that will be a dependency of the LSST code typically requires an :ref:`RFC <decision-making-rfc>`.
+Creating a new third-party package that will be a dependency of the LSST code typically requires an :doc:`RFC </communications/rfc>`.
 If the code is to be distributed via :command:`eups`, as this page describes, the license for the third-party code should be verified and cited in the text of that RFC.
 The license must be compatible with the license under which we distribute our code,